nikhilesh-payyavuala/DistributedCurrency/README.md

 An example of the log 􀄮le of the process P1 would be:
 IMPORTANT: Your log file format MUST be the same as the above format.
 Otherwise, you will not get credit.
-Submission (March 14th 2014, before 5 pm):
-You are required to provide the following in a single 􀄮le.
-- readme.txt file that describes the program structure such as 􀄮les, classes, and signi􀄮cant methods EEL6935 Homework 4 – Page 5
-- report.txt file that shows what you learned and the difficulties you had in developing the program and how you solved them
-- makefile to compile the program.
-We will type only “make” to compile the program as done in previous homework.
-- program source code files.
-DO NOT include binary files (.class, .obj, .out, .exe...).
-That will lead to grade penalty.
-IMPORTANT: ALL the above files should be tarred into ONE FILE named as yourname-hw4.tar.
-If you submit more than one file, you will be penalized.
-Please use the following commands when you submit the files.
-Create a directory yourname_hw4. mkdir yourname_hw4
-Copy all the required files into the directory yourname_hw4. cp file1 file2 file3 … yourname_hw4
-tar cf yourname_hw4.tar yourname_hw4/*
-If you submit files with extension other than tar (such as tar.gz, rar, and zip), points will be deducted from your grade.
-Submission Policy:
-􀁸 Do NOT include binary files.
-Use the file names as specified above.
-Incorrect submission formats will lead to a grade reduction.
-􀁸 You will be given access to a virtual machine.
-Your program will be tested on a virtual machine with exactly the same configuration as your virtual machine.
-Make sure to test your program before submission.
-􀁸 All submissions are expected by the deadline specified in the homework assignment.
-Grade is automatically reduced by 25% for every late day.
-􀁸 Make sure you test your submitted code using the tar file you submitted on the virtual machine used for course homework.
-If untar, make, compile or any other command needed to execute your program do not work, your homework grade will be zero.
-EEL6935 Homework 4 – Page 6